Path without Rules

 This tree starts growing in us when we meditate.
 Meditation is the sun and the water for this tree in you, the soul.
 And then it grows.
 It's a natural process, nothing mysterious – it just takes time.
 But we are impatient.
 We have the feeling, this should happen immediately, and if it doesn't happen immediately, something is wrong.

 That's how we feel.
 This is, again, the ego sabotaging your meditation.
 So be patient.
 And there are two reasons why you need to be patient.
 The one reason I just told you: it just takes time.
-It does it doesn't take a week.
+It doesn't take a week.
 It doesn't take a year.
 It takes years and years and years, and that's normal.
 That's what this life is for.
 It's not that you have this life, and now you want to become enlightened so then you can do other things.
 No. This is the goal of this life: this discovery, this growing tree in you, this is why you are here; for nothing else.
 So, there is no hurry.

-It does it doesn't take a week.
+It doesn't take a week.
 It doesn't take a year.
 It takes years and years, and that is normal.
 That's what this life is for.
 It's not that you want to become enlightened so then you can do other things.
 No. This is the goal of this life: this discovery, this growing tree in you, this is why you are here; for nothing else.
 So, there is no hurry.

 And you need to be very patient because you yourself are not able to see your tree growing.
 You see the tree of all the other people growing.
 You know other people who meditate, and there you can see how they become more and more beautiful.
 Year by year you see how quieter they become, how much more beautiful, how they become happier, more integrated, stronger.
 But with yourself, you don't see this.
 With yourself, you have the feeling: nothing happens.
 You are the same idiot like you were a few years ago when you started meditating.